-Nicknamed the ‘The Nature State,’ Arkansas boasts a variety of environmental attractions, from the Ozark Mountains to the Arkansas River Valley and the Delta along the Mississippi.
+Nicknamed the ‘The Natural State,’ Arkansas boasts a variety of environmental attractions, from the Ozark Mountains to the Arkansas River Valley and the Delta along the Mississippi.
 Arkansas is home to just over 3 million people and spans about 52 thousand square miles.

 Arkansas will become warmer in the coming decades, experiencing more severe floods and drought.
 Like other states in the Southeast, Arkansas is particularly vulnerable to extreme heat and ensuing extreme weather events, both of which threaten water availability.
 Annual rainfall is expected to increase, but average rainfall is expected to decrease.
 This is a dangerous combination.
 Rainstorms will be more severe, causing damaging floods, but they are also fewer and farther between, with stretches of drought lengthening and intensifying.
 As a result, the total amount of water running into rivers or recharging groundwater is expected to decline by 5% or more each year.
 The Arkansas River is the channel of transportation for more than $4 billion worth of freight in a typical year.
 A shrinking river poses a direct threat to the economy, as barges will not be able to carry as many goods as river levels are reduced.